foundersandcoders/ws-github-api/README.md

 # workshop-APIs

-In this workshop we'll be using the GitHub API in order to practise:
+In this workshop we'll build on things we've learnt so far by using the GitHub API in order to practise:
 - Making HTTP Get requests on the client side
 - Callbacks
 - Working with large amounts of JSON-formatted data
 - DOM manipulation

 ## Remember

 We are using browser-friendly, vanilla JavaScript.
 No promises, and no ES6 syntax!

 ## Getting started